There are four main ways to get data from Consonance into the world.

 4. Human-readable formats

 Consonance produces a number of beautifully designed human-readable formats, such as Advance Information sheets, product briefings and press releases, in definable batches.
+Other human-readable exports include royalty statements, contract PDFs and flyers.

 There is no cost for using these formats as they are.